nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure that you have Java 11 or later versions of Java installed on your computer.
-    > :bulb: To check the version of Java on your computer, follow the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line).
+    > :bulb: To check the version of Java on your computer, follow the instructions [here](https://www.wikihow.com/Check-Your-Java-Version-in-the-Windows-Command-Line). <br>
     > :bulb: To download the latest version of Java on your computer, visit [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 2. Download the .jar file of our latest release of WhenFree, V2.1 [here](https://github.com/AY1920S2-CS2113T-T12-1/tp/releases).
 3. Copy the downloaded .jar file to an empty folder.